sutoiku/puffin/FAQ.md

 Not anytime soon.
 Instead, you will use your [Amazon VPC](https://aws.amazon.com/vpc/) and add PuffinDB from the [AWS Marketplace](https://aws.amazon.com/marketplace), for free.
 But others might.

 ## When will PuffinDB be released?
-We do not know yet, but a tentative roadmap will be released soon.
+We do not know yet, but here is our [prioritized roadmap](ROADMAP.md).

 ## How may I contribute?
 Please send an email to info at stoic dot com.